skip-dot/akuselfbot/README.md

 # IMPORTANT
 Whatever happens to your account while using this tool is not my fault, this was made for educational purposes and however you use it is not my problem.

+and also there's no help command, i'll add one when I'm bothered enough.
+I'll also probably add cogs to this thing since it's a mess for myself

 # Inspiration
 - [Plex](https://github.com/PlexyBoi) - He's the only reason I decided to recode this stupid thing